vrokad/build-guide/topic/k2c-qli-build-ga/flash_images.rst

             .. group-tab:: IQ-9075 EVK

-               1. Switch on the dip switch S2-8 to put the device in the EDL mode.
+               1. Put the device in EDL mode by turning on the dip switch S2-8.

                   .. image:: ../../media/k2c-qli-build-ga/IQ_9075_EVK.png